phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

 | ATGCAGAGTCAGTCAG\ **T**\ TCAACATGCACCCACA

 |
-16. Test the created scheme by running BioHansel to verify that all of the expected positive target sequences are present in the corresponding strains.
+16. Test the created scheme by running biohansel to verify that all of the expected positive target sequences are present in the corresponding strains.
 Eliminate targeted k-mers from the scheme that do not work well and verify that the targeted k-mers created are present in most of the dataset.
 Finally test the scheme on a de novo assembly along with raw Illumina sequencing reads to make sure it holds true for both.